ASUS-AICS/LibMultiLabel/README.md

 ## Data Format

-Put texts and labels in the training, validation, and test set separately in `train.txt`, `valid.txt`, and `test.txt`, or specifying the path by the arguments  `train_path`, `valid_path`, and `test_path`.
+Put labels and texts in the training, validation, and test set separately in `train.txt`, `valid.txt`, and `test.txt`, or specifying the path by the arguments  `train_path`, `valid_path`, and `test_path`.
 If validation set is not provided, then the program internally splits the training set to two parts for training and validation.
-To specify the size of the validation set, use `dev_size` in one of the following two ways:
+To specify the size of the validation set, use `val_size` in one of the following two ways:
 - a ratio in [0,1] to indicate the percentage of training data allocated for validation
 - an integer to indicate the number of training data allocated for validation